ygoliv/olive-oil-sales-pipeline-tableau/README.md

-# Olive Oil Sales Analytics Engineering Project:
+# Olive Oil Sales Analytics Engineering Project

 This project dives into sales data for olive oil products, exploring patterns, trends, and geographic insights across the United States.
 Using **Python, SQLite3, Excel, and Tableau**, I created an ETL pipeline and an interactive Tableau dashboard to uncover valuable business insights.